June 16, 2020

 The two-year, $25,000 grant will provide Zoom Business licenses to community mediation centers and practitioners in partnership with NAFCM, providing a reliable connection for virtual alternative dispute resolution (ADR) and increasing access for clientele.

-The National Association for Community Mediation plays a critical role in providing access to dispute resolution for individuals, families and organizations, and will be particularly important as we see an increase in disputes related to the COVID-19 crisis.
-From addressing housing challenges to helping to resolve family disputes, the organization is an important resource, and we are pleased to increase accessibility to community mediation for those who need it.
-We are so appreciative of Zoom for working with us and NAFCM to provide these much-needed licenses.
+Community mediation centers play a critical role in providing access to dispute resolution for individuals, families and organizations, and will be particularly important as we see an increase in disputes related to the COVID-19 crisis.
+From addressing housing challenges to helping to resolve family disputes, these centers are an important resource, and we are pleased to partner with the National Association for Community Mediation to increase access to local centers for those who need it.
+We are so appreciative of Zoom for working with us and NAFCM to provide these much needed licenses.

 - David Brandon, Managing Director of the JAMS Foundation